Bayesian Double Descent: Introduction

 Double descent has been studied from a frequentist point of view in \cite{belkin2019reconciling,bach2024highdimensional}.
 The phenomenon of double descent is illustrated in Figure~\ref{fig:double-descent}.
 The first part of the curve represents the classical U-shaped bias-variance trade-off.
 The second part demonstrates the double descent phenomenon, where the test error of the estimator can decrease as the model becomes over-parameterized beyond the interpolation threshold.
 This phenomenon was later observed in the context of deep learning~\cite{nakkiran2021deep}.
 The authors showed that the test error of the estimator can decrease as the number of parameters increases.
+From a Bayesian perspective, we show that there is always Occam's razor---the marginal likelihood (being an integral) will always favor lower-dimensional models over higher-dimensional ones.
+There is always a bias-variance trade-off in the construction of Bayesian estimators.
+We now formalize this with a discussion of BIC.

 The rest of this paper is outlined as follows.
-The next subsection provides connections with the existing literature.
+The next subsection provides connections with the existing literature on bias-variance trade-offs.
 Section~\ref{sec:bayesian-model-complexity} provides a framework for inference on model complexity and parameters, together with defining Bayes risk, which is an essential part of understanding double descent.
 Section~\ref{sec:bayesian-double-descent} provides a Bayesian definition of double descent.
 Section~\ref{sec:bayesian-interpolation} studies the double descent phenomenon in a model for Bayesian interpolation.
 Section~\ref{sec:nn-regression} provides an application to Bayesian interpolation and neural network regression.
+Section~\ref{sec:grr-shrinkage} provides comprehensive coverage of generalized ridge regression and shrinkage methods, including infinite Gaussian means and non-parametric regression.
 See also~\cite{mackay1992bayesian}, who provides a discussion of the weight of evidence and its relationship to model selection and hyperparameter regularization.
 Finally, Section~\ref{sec:discussion} concludes with directions for future research.